Maritime Law

 The key takeaway?
 Due diligence isn’t just about the physical condition of the ship—it also extends to operational preparedness.

-On the other hand, in The Eurasian Dream (English Court of Appeal, 2002), a defect in the engine cooling system caused damage to cargo.
+.
 The shipowner argued they had performed routine inspections and the defect wasn’t detectable.

 In that case, the outcome was wildly different, and the court ruled in favor of the shipowner, saying they had exercised due diligence because the issue was a latent defect that couldn’t have been found with reasonable inspections.